ph20/python-remote-pdb/README.rst

 Reverse connection
 ==================

-install netcat on your system
-determinate your host ip (ip addr or ifconfig) run listener on your host ``nc -lvp 8888`` put to code such string for reverse connection (use `reverse=True` option)
+To use a reverse connection, install netcat on your system, determine your host IP (using ip addr or ifconfig), and run a listener on your host, e.g., ``nc -lvp 8888``.
+To enable a reverse connection in your code, use the ``reverse=True`` option as follows:

 .. code:: python